 I filed the first case on the outline of SC’s 377 Verdict [Supreme Court’s judgement on Criminal Writ Petition 16 of 2016] against the hate speech defaming LGBT community; the perpetrator was forced to remove all derogatory comment he made against sexual minority from the online platforms.
 It was the RTI query filed by me that ascertained the Prime Minister’s Office had received three letters from Ganga activist Prof. G. D. Agrawal, who succumbed to a heart attack after a 112 day fast to ‘Save Ganga’; however, the administration failed to act.

 The phenomenon of editorializing the news is rampant in today’s media.
 Whether it is left-leaning or whether it is right-leaning, the bias is detrimental to journalistic ethics.
 Perhaps I was allured by the notion of citizen journalism.
-That gives you the independence.
+That gives the sense of independence.
 As a citizen journalist, I went on with the practice, writing more than a hundred thematic articles for more than two dozen media outlets, including Asia Times and People’s Archive of Rural India.
 The interviews of prominent thinkers can be read here.
-A series of reports from Champaran, published in 2019, presents a study of deeply entrenched socioeconomic constraints and daily sufferings of the people at the lowest stratum of social hierarchy.
+A series of reports from Champaran, the place steeped in history for witnessing Satyagraha, the first successful movement towards Indian independence, published in 2019, presents a study of deeply entrenched socioeconomic constraints and daily sufferings of the people at the lowest stratum of social hierarchy.

 My investigative report disclosed grave shortcomings in the India’s healthcare policies; an investigation revealed that ‘Pradhan Mantri Fasal Bima Yojana’, known as PMFBY , the flagship crop insurance scheme helped both public and private insurance companies to profiteer by as much as ₹118 billion.
 I conducted a brief investigation into Vyapam Scam.
 My latest investigative report fact-checks the lack of transparency in IICC Dwarka project, which reveals that ‘the ongoing phase-1 of the mega plan to host the global summit in 2022 saw a budget hike of 45.82% while, in toto, the project seemed to be lagging.’